abhineet123/MTF/Config/ReadMe.md

 			rate at which the template is updated;
 			varies between 0 and 1 - 0 means that there is no learning; 1 means that the template is updated to the latest patch in each frame;

+	 Parameter:	'likelihood_alpha'
+		Description:
+			multiplicative factor for computing the exponential factor in the likelihood value for an AM; the actual formulation for computing the likelihood will depend on the specific AM and not all AMs may use this parameter;

+	 Parameter:	'likelihood_beta'
+		Description:
+			additive factor for computing the exponential factor in the likelihood value for an AM; the actual formulation for computing the likelihood will depend on the specific AM and not all AMs may use this parameter;

+	 Parameter:	'dist_from_likelihood'
+		Description:
+			compute the distance measure (e.g. as used by the NN search method) using the likelihood value; this can help to decrease the range of distance values so that the corresponding plot has a sharp peak;
+		Possible Values:
+			0: Disable
+			1: Enable

+	 Parameter:	'pix_mapper'
+		Description:
+			pixel mapper to use with one of the AMs that support it including SSIM and SPSS - this is one of the SSD-like or L2 AMs that define the similarity between two patches as the L2 norm of mapped versions of the two patches; by selecting one of them here, the same mapping can be combined with a non-L2 norm based AM; this is rather obsolete and has not been tested for a while so might possibly be buggy;

+		Possible Values:
+			scv, rscv, zncc

+	 Parameter:	'max_iters'
+		Description:
+			maximum no. of iterations for which the iterative LK type SMs are allowed to run on each frame;

+	 Parameter:	'epsilon'
+		Description:
+			minimum Euclidean distance between the object locations in consecutive iterations to be used as the termination criterion for iterative LK type SMs - the iterations are terminated if the distance becomes smaller than this;

+	 Parameter:	'grad_eps'
+		Description:
+			offset used for computing the numerical estimate of the first order image gradient (or the Jacobian); this is the distance(in x or y direction) between the pixel locations that are used in the method of central differences; a value of <1 will probably not work with nearest neighbour interpolation method as rounding off errors will cause the gradient to vanish;

+	 Parameter:	'hess_eps'
+		Description:
+			offset used for computing the numerical estimate of the second order image gradient (or the Hessian); this is the distance(in x or y direction) between the pixel locations that are used in the method of central differences; values that are <1 have not been found to provide stable results irrespective of the interpolation method;

 Efficient Second order Minimization:
 ====================================